What Should I Expect from Private Piano Lessons? Here’s What the First Three Months Look Like

 Improving finger accuracy

 When you begin piano lessons, your teacher will probably use leveled method books.
-These books are great tools, offering a well-structured curriculum that introduces skills gradually, tailored for learners like you.
-With easy-to-follow instructions, periodic reviews, and extra practice exercises, they offer plenty of support to help you master each new technique with confidence.
+These books are great tools, offering a well structured curriculum that introduces skills gradually, tailored for learners like you.

 Which piano book works well for adults?